Join us for an exclusive conversation before the world premiere of Imperium (Parts I and II).

 Robert Harris is the author of best-selling political thrillers including Fatherland, Enigma, Conclave and The Ghost, and the Cicero trilogy (Imperium, Lustrum and Dictator).
-His new novel Munich will be published in September.
+His new novel Munich was published in September.

 Mike Poulton is the writer, translator and adaptor of Robert Harris’ Cicero novels for our new productions, and his other work for the RSC includes Hilary Mantel’s Wolf Hall and Bring Up the Bodies (2013/14), Chaucer’s The Canterbury Tales and Malory's Morte D’Arthur (1996).